ToryDeng/FeatureSelectionBenchmarks/README.md

 ### R packages

-This benchmark is written in Python and call R functions through `rpy2`.
+This benchmark is written in Python and calls R functions through `rpy2`.
 If you want to use some methods implemented with R language, please install the corresponding R packages.

 ### Python packages